 Here’s a look at a few of the major perks you enjoy when you own a soft cooler.

-Soft coolers are easier to fit in tight spaces.
 You’ll have a much easier time fitting a soft cooler in the trunk of your car, beneath the seats of a boat, or inside your camping backpack than you would a hard cooler.

-In spite of their awesome portability, soft coolers provide effective insulation.
 In other words, your food and beverages won’t get warm … just be sure to add an adequate ice source to the cooler ahead of time.

 There are three main types of soft coolers: lunch box coolers, shoulder bag coolers, and backpack coolers.